dotenv-org/dotenv-org.github.io/docs/addons/vercel.md

 {% include helpers/screenshot.html url="https://res.cloudinary.com/dotenv-org/image/upload/v1671901331/development-Dotenv_12_wspgzn.png" %}

-That's it! 🎉 Your secrets are now synced to Heroku and will continue to stay in sync when you modify your secrets.
+That's it! 🎉 Your secrets are now synced to Vercel and will continue to stay in sync when you modify your secrets.

 Thank you for using Dotenv with Vercel.